9 Best Renters Insurance Companies in New Jersey of 2026

 This policy protects your personal property if there’s a covered peril.

-And if there are climate changes like lightning and windstorms and your property is damaged too, that’s also covered.
+And if there are climate changes like lightning and windstorms and your property is damaged, that’s also covered.

-Also, if it happens that there’s a fire, smoke damage, an explosion, and other events that may be listed in your insurance, you’re covered again.
+Also, if a fire, smoke damage, an explosion, and other events may be listed in your insurance, you’re covered again.

 Loss of Use

-If there’s a fire or another covered event that damages your rental to the point that you can no longer live there safely, loss of use will reimburse you for any meals that you have at restaurants, as well as any basic or necessary living expenses that you have to pay out of pocket.
+Suppose a fire or another covered event damages your rental, so you can no longer live there safely.
+In that case, loss of use will reimburse you for any meals that you have at restaurants, as well as any basic or necessary living expenses that you have to pay out of pocket.

 This means expenses from the smallest detail to the largest, from toothbrush and toothpaste to living expenses like a hotel or motel room.